 Industrial clients do not have military specific requirements and expect or accept:

 Potential scope of delivery/participation on value chain is development and delivery of hangar with participation on integration of certified RPAS and certified communication and command technologies.

 - Resistance and endurance (most demanding environment – temperatures, sand dust, vibrations etc.;

 - Integration of anti-jamming and anti-spoofing provisions and technologies.

 Service/ system concept

-The RPAS-Hangar system is part of the particular service value chains in industry, security and military defence operation where it gathers data provided in real time or nearly real time to the commanding dispatch.
+The RPAS-Hangar system is part of the particular service value chains in industry and security operation where it gathers data provided in real time or nearly real time to the commanding dispatch.
 Part of the data is gathered for further processing by other systems.

 The schematic positioning of the technology in the value chains is shown in the tables: